 Take off any outer clothing before coming into your home or where you are staying.
 Any ticks in clothing are more likely to be killed by heat than water so a spell in a tumble drier is ideal, perhaps after a hot cycle in a washing machine.

 If you don't have a specialist tool available, then remember that the aim is to remove the tick from your skin intact, i.e. complete with its head, and in a way that does not so seriously distress the tick that it regurgitates its stomach contents into you, increasing the risks of infection if the tick is carrying Lyme Disease.
 You should therefore NOT use heat, freezing or coating the tick with liquid or any jelly to try to persuade it to leave; and simply trying to brush the tick off is a very bad idea.
-The definitive advice is set out in illustrated detail here and involves using fine-tipped tweezers to grasp the tick as near its head as possible, then simply pulling upwards steadily, without twisting, until the tick detaches.
+The usual advice is to use fine-tipped tweezers to grasp the tick as near its head as possible, then simply pull upwards steadily, without twisting, until the tick detaches.
 You then check to make sure you've got all of it.

 After being in the sort of area where ticks occur, it helps if you have a friend - ideally a very close friend - who can check you over thoroughly for any attached ticks, and for whom you can return the favour.